 Budget is, of course, an important consideration.
 As with any house purchase you need to know upfront what you can afford.
 Are you planning, and able, to pay cash, or do you need a loan?

 Mortgages for second homes vs. investment properties may have different rules so check with your lender.
 You should know your buying power so get pre-approved before starting your search.
 Once you begin your search you will want to be ready to make a decision, and an offer, when you see the right property.
-Get prepared with Proof of Funds (POF) or an up-to-date Pre-Approval letter ready to go.
+Get prepared with Proof of Funds (POF) or have an up-to-date Pre-Approval letter ready to go.

 There are other financial issues to keep in mind, too.
 This includes the obvious costs of an additional home – the mortgage, homeowner’s insurance, HOA fees (if any), maintenance, repairs, furnishings, travel to and from your home, utilities, and property taxes, among others.